 By maximizing spectral efficiency, Novel DQN demonstrates its advantage in efficiently using network resources and meets growing data needs while optimizing overall network throughput.
-The bit error rate comparison between the three models is shown in Figure 8.
-Bit error rate of novel DQN is much lower than that of GAN and DQN, with bit error rate of 5.0410-7 as opposed to 5.0410-6 and 5.510-5, for DQN and GAN respectively.
+The BER comparison between the three models is shown in Fig. 8.
+BER of Novel DQN is much lower than that of GAN and DQN, with BER of $5.0410^{-7}$ as opposed to $5.0410^{-6}$ and $5.510^{-5}$ for DQN and GAN, respectively.
 This implies that Novel DQN is superior at preserving network dependability.
-This decrease in bit error rate suggests that Novel DQN performs significantly better in terms of preserving data integrity and network dependability.
-A BER this low indicates that Novel DQN successfully reduces mistakes that arise during data transmission, resulting in more stable and dependable network operations.
-Thus, this improved performance highlights Novel DQN's potential to improve overall network reliability and minimize data loss.
+This decrease in BER suggests that Novel DQN performs significantly better in terms of preserving data integrity and network dependability.
+Low BER value indicates that Novel DQN successfully reduces mistakes that arise during data transmission, resulting in more stable